mayyamal/SAT-LL/README.md

 The original design is located in `benchmarks/aes/1_rtl_orig/aes_sbox.v`.

 ## Disclaimer
-While performing the (un-)locking with both tools (original SAT and RANE), some manual changes have to be performed on the files in different formats in order for the attacks to succeed.
+While performing the (un-)locking with both tools (original SAT and RANE), some manual changes have to be done on the files in different formats in order for the attacks to succeed.
 The scripts contain additional comments.